 3.2.7.
 Water use efficiency

 Water use efficiency (WUE) is another basic indicator to evaluate the performance of irrigation methods.
 As a result, water consumption of crops has improved in seed yield and WUE, with a unit volume of soil moisture in each treatment, had a similar trend (Table 7 and Figure 6).
 For water volume and WUE parameters, the ANOVA analysis showed highly significant differences among treatments (P < 0.05).
 The I1 treatment was significantly higher in water volume and WUE (2399.20 m3ha-1 and 1.00 kgm-3, respectively) (Table 7).
 The highest water use efficiency of the sunflower was found in the I1 and I2 treatments.
 Similarly, the WUE value in the I3 treatment did not show a significant difference from I1 and I2.
-There were significant differences among irrigation treatments for the irrigation frequency.
-Irrigation frequency of I3 indicated a relatively low level in comparison to I1 and I2.
-It is suggested that regarding the above, stressing the sunflower crop and letting the available soil moisture depleted to 60 % can be an alternative to increase water use efficiency, furthermore, it is an ideal practice in areas that suffer from frequent periods of water deficit.
+There were significant differences among irrigation treatments in the irrigation frequency.
+Irrigation frequency of I3 indicated a relatively low level compared to I1 and I2.
+It is suggested that, regarding the above, stressing the sunflower crop and letting the available soil moisture be depleted to 60 % can be an alternative to increase water use efficiency; furthermore, it is an ideal practice in areas that suffer from frequent periods of water deficit.
 Steduto et al. (2012) indicated that the total available water in the root zone should not exceed 40 % to obtain higher yields.
-Ghazy and Abu Ghazala, (1999) found that seed yield and WUE increase in proportion to the increase in the amount of irrigation given to sunflowers.
+Ghazy and Abu Ghazala (1999) found that seed yield and WUE increase in proportion to the increase in the amount of irrigation given to sunflowers.

 Table 7.
 Water use efficiency of sunflower under different irrigation regimes